 The direction is that schools should be familiar with other National Guidance documents relevant to their role, as the normal principles of good practice still apply.

 Schools should review their standard operating procedures to ensure that they include the measures that they need to take to reduce the risks from Covid-19.

 It is particularly important to follow government guidance about social distancing, group sizes, personal protective equipment and hygiene, whether indoors or outdoors, on-site or off-site.

-Schools should consider avoiding activities which have a high likelihood of minor injuries, so as to reduce the need for first aid, close contact with participants, or visits to hospital.
+Schools should consider avoiding activities that have a high likelihood of minor injuries, so as to reduce the need for first aid, close contact with participants, or visits to the hospital.

 If the planned activity is in an area open to the public, you should consider carefully how you will ensure that your group is isolated from the public.

 The same attention should be given to hygiene when outdoors as when indoors.
 For example:

 - Regularly washing/sanitising hands including when going outside, before and after touching shared objects such as activity equipment, before eating, after using the toilet, when getting on or off transport such as a minibus, when returning inside

 - Avoiding touching objects shared by the public – for example, a member of staff could hold a gate open to avoid everyone touching it